Q: How come my detector doesn't go off sometimes when I drive right past a cop car?

 Q: On the highway, why does my detector alert sometimes when I don't see a cop car?

 A. If it's an X- or K-band alert it may be an automatic door opener.
-Hypersensitive radar detectors can spot these from a quarter-mile away.
+A sensitive radar detector can spot these from a quarter-mile away or more.
 Occasionally a weak K- or Ka-band signal might be from a radar detector in a passing car.

 Another possibility is instant-on radar working traffic up ahead.
 With the radar on hold, the officer triggers it at close range and gets a speed almost instantly.